 The epic scenery and landscape of Flaming Gorge make it the perfect place to take a hike.
 Trails consist of both deserts to forests and range from short jaunts to longer excursions.
 Find hiking and biking trails through our interactive map.

-Camping is one of the most popular activities in Flaming Gorge National Recreation Area.
 There are several different campsites available offering scenic views of the lake, river and beautiful canyon walls.
 It’s a good idea to book a campground at least a month in advance of your trip, especially during holidays and the busy summer season.
 Reserve your campsite at recreation.gov.

 Buckboard Marina, located on the northwest shore of Flaming Gorge Reservoir, is one such site offering 66 single-family campsites.
 Several of the sites provide electrical hookups and most all offer a picnic table, campfire ring and grill.
 Each site has access to flushable toilets, drinking water and showers.

+If you’d rather not camp, you can find other accommodations nearby.
 Just a short drive north of Flaming Gorge is the great Wyoming towns of Green River and Rock Springs, both of which offer excellent and diverse lodging options.

 How to Get to Flaming Gorge National Recreation Area